SFAM – The Swedish Association of General Practice

 The College of Directors of Education (Studierektorskollegiet), a network of GPs in charge of local training for GP registrars, holds biannual national meetings.
-Other networks include the networks for GPs interested in areas such as asthma and allergy, palliative care, and consultation skills, among others.
+Other networks include the networks for GPs interested in areas such as asthma and allergy, consultation skills, and others.

 AllmänMedicin is the member journal of SFAM with articles in Swedish on matters of professional and scientific interest.